nokka/nokka.github.io/content/posts/key-learnings-technical-leader.md

 who trusted me.
 I thought to myself, being a good tech lead can't possibly be any different from what I'm already doing?

 I accepted the role with this in mind feeling empowered but in hindsight I got almost everything wrong and I think it's a common mistake for engineers to make who move into a leadership position without any guidance.
-I was 29 years old at the time and this single decision set me off on a completely new direction in life.

 ---